-In Greece, the state's rhetoric and approaches to issues of migration and borders grew more hard-line in the last weeks, with connections also to an escalation of tensions geopolitically between Greece and Turkey.
+In Greece, the state's rhetoric and approaches to issues of migration and borders grew more hardline in the last weeks, with connections also to an escalation of tensions geopolitically between Greece and Turkey.
 In late May, Civil Protection Minister Takis Theodorikakos stated: "We won't allow anyone to enter Greece illegally either from Evros or through the islands.
 Let everyone realise this".
 This statement came only a day after Turkish President Tayyip Erdogan accused the Greek prime minister of trying to block sales of F-16 fighter jets to Turkey during a visit to the United States, and heightened tensions over the military presence within the Greek-Turkish border region.
-The statement that 'no illegal entries will be allowed' misses the point, somehow, in that for those fleeing repression in Turkey as well as for asylum seekers from other countries transiting through Turkey, the lack of options in terms of safe passage for those seeking asylum in Europe has forced many people-on-the-move to take dangerous routes into Greece before arriving in the territory and lodging claims for international protection.
+The statement that 'no illegal entries will be allowed' misses the point, somehow, in that for those fleeing repression in Turkey as well as for asylum seekers from other countries transiting through Turkey, the lack of options in terms of safe passage for those seeking asylum in Europe has people-on-the-move many dangerous routes into Greece before arriving in the territory and lodging claims for international protection.

-Also at the end of May, Theodorikakos shared with Skai News that "In the first four months of 2022, about 40,000 illegal immigrants have tried to enter the country illegally," specifying they had been stopped at Evros.
-This comes at the same time as ongoing reports of systemic pushbacks, and accounts of brutal tactics of physical violence, arbitrary detention, and torture perpetrated by Greek authorities at the border in preventing people-on-the-move from accessing the territory and applying for asylum.
-These practices have been heavily criticized by the UNHCR, IOM, the UN Special Rapporteur on the human rights of migrants, the Council of Europe Commissioner, the Greek Ombudsperson and civil society organisations, while the Greek Government remains opposed to the development of a truly independent border monitoring mechanism.
+Also at the end of May, Theodorikakos stated that "in the first four months of 2022, about 40,000 illegal immigrants have tried to enter the country illegally," specifying they had been stopped at Evros.
+This comes at the same time as ongoing reports of systemic pushbacks, and accounts of brutal tactics of physical violence, arbitrary detention, and torture perpetrated by Greek authorities at the border in preventing people-onthe-move from accessing the territory and applying for asylum.

+Systematic pushbacks perpetrated by Greek authorities have been heavily criticized by the UNHCR, IOM, the UN Special Rapporteur on the human rights of migrants, the Council of Europe Commissioner, the Greek Ombudsperson, and civil society organizations, While the Greek Government continues to deny that pushbacks are happening, and remains opposed to the development of a truly independent border monitoring mechanism.
 No effective investigation has been conducted up until today on repeated push backs allegations.
 Access to asylum more generally speaking on the mainland continued to be a serious matter of concern, reiterated by the Greek Ombudsman in January 2021, and by civil society actors in the field.
-Since the closure of the Skype online pre-registration system in November 2021, there has functionally been no no access to asylum for the majority of people on mainland Greece since 24 November 2021.
+Since the closure of the Skype online pre-registration system in November 2021, there has functionally been no access to asylum for the majority of people on mainland Greece since 24 November 2021.

-These developments, and the broader direction the Greek state seems to be moving in regarding policies on the criminalization of migration, lack of access to asylum procedures and border enforcement are a serious cause for concern regarding access to fundamental human rights in Greece.
+These developments and the broader direction the Greek state seems to be moving in regarding policies on the criminalization of migration, lack of access to asylum procedures and border enforcement are serious causes for concern regarding access to fundamental human rights in Greece.